-While dealing with an appeal filed by the Registrar of Companies against a batch of LLPs, the National Company Law Appellate Tribunal (NCLAT) has remarked that adoption of a bloodthirsty approach by Authorities against compliant entities is unwarranted.
-The remark was made by two-member Bench of Member (Judicial) Bansi Lal and Member (Technical) Balvinder Singh in an appeal preferred by Registrar of Companies, Maharashtra, Mumbai (Appellant) against Five LLPs (Respondents).
+While dealing with an appeal filed by the Registrar of Companies against a batch of LLPs, the National Company Law Appellate Tribunal (NCLAT) has remarked that the adoption of a bloodthirsty approach by Authorities against compliant entities is unwarranted.
+The remark was made by a two-member Bench of Member (Judicial) Bansi Lal and Member (Technical) Balvinder Singh in an appeal preferred by Registrar of Companies, Maharashtra, Mumbai (Appellant) against Five LLPs (Respondents).

-The Respondents, namely Acadia Hotels and Resorts LLP, Agility Steel and Developers LLP, Brickstone Construction LLP, Grishmak Travels and Transport LLP and Rakshak Properties LLP were initially incorporated as Private Limited Companies under Companies Act, 1956.
+The Respondents, namely Acadia Hotels and Resorts LLP, Agility Steel and Developers LLP, Brickstone Construction LLP, Grishmak Travels and Transport LLP and Rakshak Properties LLP were initially incorporated as Private Limited Companies under the Companies Act, of 1956.
 As a sequel to the decision taken by the erstwhile Directors, the Respondent companies took necessary steps to convert the erstwhile Private Limited Companies into LLPs in accordance with Section 56 of the LLP Act, 2008.
 Certificates of registration came to be issued in their favour by the Appellant and the Respondents got converted into LLPs.

-As per the Respondents’ case, after their conversion to LLPs in the year 2012, they filed information with regard to LLP agreements (Form – 3), the annual return (Form – 11) and the statement of account and solvency (Form – 8) with the concerned authorities.
-Form – 3 along with the relevant fees were accepted by the Ministry of Corporate Affairs whereas Form 11 and 8 submitted by the Respondents were accepted by the Appellant.
+As per the Respondents’ case, after their conversion to LLPs in the year 2012, they filed information with regard to LLP agreements (Form – 3), the annual return (Form – 11), and the statement of account and solvency (Form – 8) with the concerned authorities.
+Form – 3 along with the relevant fees was accepted by the Ministry of Corporate Affairs whereas Forms 11 and 8 submitted by the Respondents were accepted by the Appellant.
 However, Form – 8 for the financial year 2015-16 was not accepted on the pretext that the Form could not be filed until Form - 3 for the initial agreement was filed.

 This rejection was in spite of the fact that Form – 3 had been filed way back in 2012 and Forms – 8 and 11 were even accepted from 2012 to 2016 without raising any objections.
 Subsequently, after filing an RTI application, the Respondents came to know that Form – 3 which was filed earlier was not taken on record as it was declared invalid due to certain objections.
 The Respondents were then informed that they would have to file fresh Form-3 after paying a penalty of about Rs.
-10,86,000 for removal of objections as regards each of the Respondents.
+10,86,000 for the removal of objections as regards each of the Respondents.

 The Respondents, therefore, filed a petition against the Appellant before the NCLT praying for liberty to allow them to remove the objections and file a fresh Form - 3 without penalties besides allowing them to file their Form - 8 and Form - 11.
 NCLT allowed the petition holding that there was no wilful negligence on the part of Respondents, particularly, when they had been filing their Form – 8 and Form – 11 till the year 2015-16 without any objection from the Appellant herein which was possible only after submission of Form No. 3.